Verbot von Einweg-Plastik 2021: 3 Tipps wie ihr der Plastik-Verschwendung entgegenwirkt

 3 tips on how to avoid plastic in everyday life

-1. Shop packaging-free
+1. buy packaging-free

-2. Use sustainable alternatives
+2. use sustainable alternatives

-We have put together a checklist of how you can save more plastic in your everyday life by making small changes:
+We've put together a checklist of how you can save more plastic in your everyday life by making small changes:

 • Vegetable and fruit nets instead of shirt bags